 You cannot launch OpenOCD twice and you cannot launch the flash and run procedure if OpenOCD is not running.
 To restart the OpenOCD you have to terminate the first instance.

-Resuming the code execution, one or more on-board LEDs on will start to blink.
-On STM32 Nucleo-64 there is a green LED, in case of STM32 Nucleo-144 there are three coloured LEDs which executes a nice light game, in case of STM32F3 Discovery it is even more showy since this board has 8 LEDs.
+Resuming the code execution, one or more onboard LEDs on will start to blink.
+On STM32 Nucleo-64 there is a green LED, in case of STM32 Nucleo-144 there are three colored LEDs which execute a nice light game, in case of STM32F3 Discovery it is even showier since this board has 8 LEDs.

-If LEDs blinks you have successfully completed this tutorial and you can jump to next article.
-In case of problem just comment this article or subscribe our forum.
+If LEDs blinks you have successfully completed this tutorial and you can jump to the next article.
+In case of problems, just comment on this article or subscribe to our forum.

 Previous and next